Dunklas/aoc-2020/README.md

-# Advend of Code 2020
+# Advent of Code 2020
 Solutions to Advent of Code 2020, written in Rust.

 ## Run solutions